tc39/proposal-record-tuple/README.md

 backwards compatibility.
 Additionally, re-using existing keywords can introduce ambiguity.

 ECMAScript defines a set of [_reserved keywords_](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Keywords) that can be used for future extensions to the language.
-Defining a new keyword that is not already reserved is possible, but requires significant effort to validate that the new keyword will not likely break backwards compatibility.
+Defining a new keyword that is not already reserved is theoretically possible, but requires significant effort to validate that the new keyword will not likely break backwards compatibility.

 Using a reserved keyword makes this process easier, but it is not a perfect solution because there are no reserved keywords